-Bring the pages of a history book to life when you travel back in time in Europe.
-Train as an honorary knight, walk along the beaches of Normandy, see Shakespeare’s birthplace, and go underground to see secret World War II hideaways.
-During this 14-day adventure, you’ll also see Paris from the top of the Eiffel Tower, spend a day in Disneyland Paris, and take a ride on the world’s largest Ferris wheel!
-See the world with a newfound perspective after experiencing these fun cultural activities that will inspire your imagination and help you understand your place in history.
+Bring the pages of your history book to life!
+In London and Paris, you'll train as an honorary knight, walk along the beaches of Normandy, see Shakespeare’s birthplace, and go underground to see secret World War II hideaways.
+During this 14-day adventure, you’ll also see Paris from the top of the Eiffel Tower, spend a day in Disneyland Paris, and take a ride on the skyscraping London Eye!
+Your encounters with new people and places will inspire your imagination and help you understand your place in history.

 Meet your fellow travelers and board your flight to Europe.

 After meeting your delegation manager, visit the John F. Kennedy Memorial at Runnymede.
 Pay your respects and learn more about the Magna Carta—the basis for England’s constitution—signed here in 1215.

 Soar 443 feet above the city on one of the world’s largest Ferris wheels—the London Eye.

 Go backstage during a theater workshop introducing you to English drama.
 Learn Shakespearean acting techniques and performance skills in a fun, friendly, and confidence-inspiring environment.

 Explore the Tower of London and learn about the scary torture devices used on prisoners more than 400 years ago.
 Look for the ravens that are said to haunt the tower, and meet the Beefeaters who protect the tower and its treasures.